 SECTION I. Unless expressly denied by the particular statute enacted by the Student Senate, any additional duty or power vested in the Chief Justice by a particular statute enacted by the Student Senate shall be freely assignable and delegable by the Chief Justice to any Justice of the Judicial Court.

-CHAPTER 302 - THE JUDGE ADVOCATE GENERAL COMMISSION
+CHAPTER 302 - THE JUDGE ADVOCATE GENERAL COMMISSION Created by S.B.
+64-45

 ARTICLE I. THE JUDGE ADVOCATE GENERAL COMMISSION